 Forest technology also encompasses environmentally sound forest harvesting and transport operations.
 These are essential components of sustainable forestry as they ensure the maintenance of the productivity of forests and the associated benefits.

 The key to sustainable forest harvesting lies in applying the best knowledge available to critical components of the harvesting operation: harvest planning, construction and maintenance of forest roads, felling and extraction, and post-harvest assessments.

+These web pages provide an overview of FAO's contribution to promoting environmentally sound, economically feasible and socially acceptable forest operations.
 It focuses on some of the main components of the forest harvesting operation and emphasizes the importance of each of these in sustainable forest management.